tamert/youtrack-client/README.md

 * Improved DocBlocs for Connection class methods

-(Please look into CHANGELOG for a complete list of the past relases)
+(Please look into CHANGELOG for a complete list of the past releases)

 ## Usage